A Survey of Decision-Theoretic Approaches for Robotic Environmental Monitoring: Where to Take Measurements from

-Among various approaches to solve MAB, \emph{Bayesian optimization} is often used for robotics environmental monitoring as it considers spatial correlation between arms.
-It is a sequential sensor placement strategy for global optimization of unknown black-box functions, used for Bayesian experimental design and active learning.
-Bayesian optimization version of the UCB algorithm is proposed by \cite{Srinivas:2010:GPO:3104322.3104451} using the Gaussian process (GP) to model the correlation of the environment, called GP-UCB.
-The acquisition function (\ie, surrogate objective function) to determine which location to sample next follows this functional form: $\mu(x) + \kappa\sigma(x)$, where $\mu(x)$ and $\sigma(x)$ are the mean and the standard deviation at location $x$.
+Among various approaches to solving MAB, \emph{Bayesian optimization} is often used for robotics environmental monitoring as it considers spatial correlation between arms.
+Bayesian optimization adopts a sequential sensor placement strategy for global optimization of unknown black-box functions, used for Bayesian experimental design and active learning.
+Bayesian optimization version of the UCB algorithm is proposed by \citet{Srinivas:2010:GPO:3104322.3104451}.
+They use the Gaussian process (GP) to model the correlation of the environment, called GP-UCB.
+The acquisition function (\ie, surrogate objective function) to determine which location to sample next follows this functional form: $\mu(x) + \kappa\sigma(x)$, where $\mu(x)$ and $\sigma(x)$ are the mean and the standard deviation at location $x$, respectively.
 The weight parameter $\kappa$ balances the trade-off between exploration and exploitation.
 The next sampling location $x$ can be determined by maximizing the acquisition function.

-\cite{marchant2012bayesian} also incorporate the GP in Bayesian optimization for robotics environmental monitoring.
+\citet{marchant2012bayesian} also incorporate the GP in Bayesian optimization for robotics environmental monitoring.
 They design a new acquisition function, called distance-based UCB, to reduce the total travel distance.
-The adaptive sampling strategy proposed by~\cite{tan2018gaussian} is based on cross-entropy trajectory optimization, whose objective is the same as GP-UCB.
-When unmanned aerial vehicles are considered, \emph{multi-fidelity GP-UCB}~\citep{kandasamy2019multi} has been studied to take into account different fidelity of sample values observed at different altitudes of the robot~\citep{wei2020expedited,sung2021environmental}.
+The adaptive sampling strategy proposed by~\citet{tan2018gaussian} is based on cross-entropy trajectory optimization, where the objective is the same as GP-UCB.
+When unmanned aerial vehicles are considered, the \emph{multi-fidelity GP-UCB}~\citep{kandasamy2019multi} explores different fidelity levels of sample values observed at various altitudes of the robot~\citep{wei2020expedited,sung2021environmental}.